 - Pour the paint into the bucket.

-- Add ½ cup of water for every gallon of paint.
+- Add ½ cup (118 milliliters) of water for every gallon of paint.

 - Mix thoroughly.

 Remember, adding water will change the color of the paint and alter the drying time.
-The water will also necessitate using more coats of paint to achieve the desired finish [source: Do It Yourself].
+The water also will necessitate using more coats of paint to achieve the desired finish [source: Sherber].

 Originally Published: May 4, 2011